Second Creek - Rules & Policies

 Teachers will regularly communicate the progress of each student with the parent(s) of that child.
 A written evaluation in the form of a report card will be shared with parents during parent-teacher conferences in October.
 Thereafter report cards and grades will only be viewed and printed via the Infinite Campus Parent Portal.
 A student’s academic standing and personal growth should never be a surprise to the parent.
 Parents are encouraged to regularly check in with the teacher to monitor their child’s growth.
 If you wish to monitor your child’s progress via the internet, please stop by the school office to obtain a user ID number and password if you have not already done so.
 A valid drivers license or picture ID will be required.

 Student safety is the first priority for Second Creek and its staff.
 There are a number of safety precautions that we take to ensure safety for all students and staff.
 Each staff member and student is trained in all of our safety and evacuation procedures, as these emergency procedures are practiced monthly.
-In all emergency situations, we will use the automated phone system to keep parents informed.
+In all emergency situations (NOT INCLUDING PRACTICE DRILLS), we will use the automated phone system to keep parents informed.
 A “lock down” situation would call for the school and each classroom to be locked keeping the danger away from students.
 During these emergency times, parents and/or visitors will not be allowed inside the building.
+We also ask that you don't call the school.
+Our number one priority is and continues to be is the safety of our students and staff.
+We will communicate in the event of an actual emergency.
+Please be aware, some drills are conducted without taking the system "offline" in order to test the response time for our emergency crews.

 Students who have lost items should first check with their classroom teachers.
 Then, they should check the lost and found area outside the main office.
 Students who find an item should place the item on the lost and found table.
 Valuable items will be handled and kept in the office.
 Outer clothing should be labeled to help identify the owner.